top of page

 • Homeschool reality: Kids outgrow curriculums, interests evolve, and life circumstances (health, income, etc.) change.

 • Application: Build flexibility into your planning.
-Have backup plans for tough days or alternate resources ready.
+Have backup plans or alternate resources ready for tough days.

 • Homeschool reality: Is your child still engaged?
 Is this method still producing growth?